-GLASS SOOTS UP VERY FAST FLAME IS LAZY, DARK, AND HAS BLACK TIPS
+- GLASS "SOOT'S" UP AT A VERY FAST RATE

+- FLAME IS LAZY, DARK, AND HAS BLACK TIPS

-AFTER STOVE HAS BEEN ON FOR A WHILE, THE BURNPOT OVERFILLS
+- AFTER STOVE HAS BEEN ON FOR A WHILE, THE BURNPOT OVERFILLS

-Po ssible Causes: Possible Remedies: 1.
-Stove or vent pipe is clogged, which restricts airflow through the burn pot.
+Possible Causes: Possible Remedies: 1.
+Stove or vent pipe is dirty, which restricts airflow through the burn pot.
 Follow all cleaning procedure in the maintenance section of the owner's manual.
 2. Vent pipe installed improperly.
-Check to make sure the vent pipe has been installed according to the instructions in the owner's manual.
+Check to make sure the vent pipe has been installed according to the criteria in the owner's manual.
 3. The air damper is too far closed for a higher setting.
-Slide the air supply to a higher setting and try to burn the unit again.
+Turn the air supply knob toward the maximum setting and try to burn the unit again.
 4. Burn pot holes are blocked.
 Remove the burn pot and clean it thoroughly.
 5. Blockage in air intake pipe.
 Visually inspect the air intake pipe that leads into the burn pot for foreign material.
 6. Combustion/exhaust blower is not spinning fast enough.
 Test the RPM on the blower (separately - bypassing the control board) after the blades have been cleaned.
 The RPM should be approximately 3000 RPM.
 You will need a technician to perform this test.
-7. Bad pellets (Applies to "GLASS SOOTS UP AT A VERY FAST RATE" Only) The brand or the batch of pellets used may be of poor quality.
+7. Bad pellets (Applies to "GLASS SOOTS UP AT A VERY FAST RATE" Only) The brand of pellets or the batch of pellets that are being used may be of poor quality.
 If possible, try a different brand of pellets.
 You might also want to try a brand that is made from a different type of wood (softwood vs. hardwood).
-Different woods have different characteristics that affect the combustion.
+Different woods have different characteristics when being burned.
 Your pellets may also be too humid.
-Make sure you store your fuel properly, in a dry ventilated area.
+Make sure your store your fuel properly, in a dry ventilated area.